All mortgage brokers must renew their licences with the Financial Services Regulatory Authority of Ontario (FSRA) each year before March 31.

 - Be currently authorized by an established mortgage brokerage in Ontario to deal in mortgages.

-- Have completed the mandatory Ontario Continuing Education (CE) Course for Agents for the current year.
+- Have completed the mandatory Ontario Continuing Education (CE) Course for Brokers for the current year.
 Completion of a CE Course is only required every 2 years.
-CE Course information will be released by FSRA in November of each odd-numbered year.
+Learn more about the 2022 CE requirements.

 - Reconfirm your suitability to hold a licence and meet all licensing requirements.